abbiec123456/cloudformation/README.md

 ## Description

 This project was created as part of a ca lab assignment to deepen my understanding of **Lambda and RestAPI** using **AWS CloudFormation**.
-The goal was to deploy a RESTful API integrated with AWS Lambda and ensure efficient ilities were included such as security.
+The goal was to deploy a RESTful API integrated with AWS Lambda and ensure efficient ilities were included such as portability, cost effeciency and maintainability.

 ---